 When I worked at Nortel, we had the role of an information architect for Nortel.
 This role was in charge of keeping the taxonomy (of all products, services, and solutions) fresh and ideally making each taxon on the higher level sound like a need in the voice of the customer.

-Full disclosure: I work with BizSphere AG.
+Full disclosure: I used to work with BizSphere.
 Here is a list of all other vendors I know of.

 “Sales Enablement: Where does it live?

 Several clients have asked us for best practices in sales enablement – specifically who owns it?